 You’ll need to rebalance a strategy like this regularly.
 I used quarterly rebalancing in the backtest above.
 You might want to use M1 Finance to implement this type of strategy, as the broker makes rebalancing extremely easy with 1 click, and they even feature automatic rebalancing through which new deposits are directed to the underweight asset.
 I wrote a comprehensive review of M1 here.

-Don’t hold TQQQ – or any leveraged stocks ETF – “naked” for the long term without a hedge of some sort, because sometimes they simply can’t recover from major drawdowns.
+Don’t buy and hold TQQQ – or any leveraged stocks ETF – “naked” for the long term without a hedge of some sort, because sometimes they simply can’t recover from major drawdowns.
 The last decade has looked great for TQQQ, but don’t succumb to recency bias.

 TMF is likely the most suitable hedge for funds like TQQQ and UPRO.
 For those with a weaker stomach who still want to use leverage, check out my discussion on levering up the All Weather Portfolio.